quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 {
     "configuration" : {
         "qvis" : {
-            // when loaded into the qvis toolsuite's congestion graph tool
-            // zoom in on the period between 1s and 2s and select the 124th event defined in this trace "congestion_graph": {
+            "congestion_graph": {
                 "startX": 1000,
                 "endX": 2000,
                 "focusOnEventIndex": 124
             }

-            // when loaded into the qvis toolsuite's sequence diagram tool
-            // automatically scroll down the timeline to the 555th event defined in this trace "sequence_diagram" : {
+            "sequence_diagram" : {
                 "focusOnEventIndex": 555
             }